top of page

 Joseph Talleda studied with Louis Nagel at the University of Michigan, with Boris Berman, Peter Frankl, and Claude Frank at the Yale School of Music, with Eckart Sellheim and Caio Pagano at Arizona State University, and with Paul Posnak and J. B. Floyd at the University of Miami.
 He was an apprentice vocal coach at the 1997 Merola Opera Program and a seminarian in vocal coaching and accompanying at the 1993 Tanglewood Music Center.
 Joseph Talleda holds the degree of doctor of musical arts from the University of Miami.

-Anthony Valle, Rehearsal Assistant
+Nickolas Novoa, Rehearsal Assistant

-Anthony Valle serves as the rehearsal assistant for the Civic Chorale of Greater Miami.
-After graduating from Varela High School in Miami, Anthony began pursuing an A.A in Music with an emphasis in Vocal Performance at Miami Dade College, Kendall Campus.
-He is now on track to graduate in the Spring of 2024.
+Nickolas Novoa serves as the rehearsal assistant for the Civic Chorale of Greater Miami.
+Nickolas has attended All state 2022 mixed choir and got accepted to all state 2023 reading choir.
+He has also attended 2022 and 2023 superintendent choir, After graduating from Robert Morgan educational center in 2023, Nickolas began pursuing an A.A in Music with an emphasis in Vocal Performance at Miami Dade College, Kendall Campus.

 Former Artistic Directors